stevekerrick/GraphqlToTsql/docs/index.md

 # Hmm, is it easy?

-GraphQL can be hard.
+We all know GraphQL can be hard.
 GraphqlToTsql makes it a little easier.
 * NO servers to install
 * NO resolvers to write
 * NO new technologies to add to your stack

-GraphqlToTsql is a `NuGet` package, not a system or a service.
+GraphqlToTsql is a *NuGet* package, not a system or a service.
 * *You* supply the API endpoint to receive GraphQL queries
 * *You* supply a connection string to your SQL Server or Azure SQL database
 * *You* write entity mappings
 * *GraphqlToTsql* will to translate the GraphQL into a comprehensive T-SQL query and send it to your database.
-You get back a JSON string.
+You get back the data as a JSON string.

 ## Sounds easy, what's the catch?